lindachenau/gatsbyDiGiTF/content/services/business-sw-integration.md

 ---
 template: article
 title: "Business SW Integration"
+subTitle: "Spend more time in expanding business and less time in business administration"
 slug: business-sw-integration
 sequence: "2"
-date: "2020-06-04"
-keywords: "business"
+keyword: "business"
 ---

-##Spend more time in expanding business and less time in business administration

-Integrate your web application with back-end systems to improve productivity and reporting efficiency.
+Integrate your web application with back-end systems to improve productivity and reporting efficiency.<!-- end -->

 Integrating your web application with back-end systems (e.g. accounting systems such as MYOB or Xero and CRM solutions) has many benefits.
 These advantages range from improved data